root-project/root/proof/doc/confman/UsingVirtualAnalysisFacility.md

 `cloud-gw-213.to.infn.it`: substitute it with your remote endpoint.

-First, check that you have your Grid certificate and private key installed both in your browser and in the `~/.globus` directory of your client.
+First, check that you have your Grid certificate and private key installed both in your browser and in the home directory of your client.

 Point your browser to `https://cloud-gw-213.to.infn.it/auth/`: you'll